Matteopaluh/KEMET/README.md

 - **seq** is the nucleotidic sequence as retrieved from the MAG/Genome.

-- **xseq** is the translated aminoacidic sequence derived from HMM seq using the Bacterial/Archaeal translation table (t11).
+- **xseq** is the translated aminoacidic sequence derived from HMM seq using the generic Bacterial/Archaeal translation table (t11).

 -----
 ## 3) Genome-scale metabolic model gapfilling